Chairpersons: Guttorm Brattebø (Norway); David Whitaker (UK)

 This standing committee covers aspects of patient safety related to the work of Anaesthesiologists including:

 - Minimum standards for monitoring

 European Board of Anaesthesiology statement on the criminalisation of medial error.

 The European Board of Anaesthesiology (EBA) calls for help to be given to patients and relatives to avoid being harmed in the future by the criminalisation of medical error.

 Therefore, the EBA fully supports and endorses the Anaesthesia Patient Safety Foundation (APSF) Position Statement on Criminalization of Medical Error and Call for Action to Prevent Patient Harm from Error

-Processes like criminalisation of medical error, inhibit the identification of the reasons for patients being harmed and worse, prevents learning.
-Promulgation of the lessons learned from previous errors will never be in patients or their families’ interests.
+Processes like the criminalisation of medical error prevent the identification of the reasons for patients being harmed and worse, stop others finding out how to avoid them.
+Being able to discover and promulgate the lessons learned from previous medical errors will always be in the best interests of patients and their families.

-Additionally, most nations have professional bodies for the independent investigation of aircraft, rail and maritime incidents, but currently only two in Europe (Norway and the UK) have them for medical adverse incidents which cause far more harm and deaths of their citizens all combined.
-Such bodies should be established as soon as possible so that governments can demonstrate their intent to help patients avoid preventable harm and also involve patients’ families where possible.
+Additionally, most nations have professional bodies for the independent investigation of aircraft, rail and maritime incidents, but currently only two in Europe (Norway and the UK) have these organisations for investigating medical adverse incidents which cause far more harm and deaths of their countries citizens than all the others combined.
+Such bodies should be established as soon as possible so that governments can demonstrate their intent to help patients avoid preventable harm and also involve patients’ families wherever possible.

 The European Board of Anaesthesiology supports the #FightFatigue Campaign